Meulymooh/nyan-cat-2/readme.md

 ## Achievements

-I have 1 cat raining from top left to bottom right with background moving and music playing.
+I have multiple cats raining from top left to bottom right with background moving and music playing.

-I haven't completed all "bonus" part of the exercise (only random position).
+I haven't completed all "bonus" instructions of the exercise.

 ## Difficulties

 First try: I used keyframes to animate the cat but was block before the bonus part.
 Second try: I used javascrip to animate the cat.

+I haven't used a very short method, though.
+There's probably a simpler way to do it.

+## Feedback about the exercise

 I was pretty slow about finding out about all the steps, knowing how to start, where to look at, etc...
 I would have appreciated an exercise divided into smaller steps with slightly more "guidance".